lukemonahan/splunk_modinput_prometheus/README.md

 ## Known Limitations

  - Only Linux on x86_64 is tested for now
- - Validation of configuration is non-existent -- incorrect config will not work with little indication as to why
+ - Validation of configuration is non-existent -- incorrect configuration will not work with little indication as to why
  - Proper logging of the input execution is not yet implemented.
 You may or may get a log entry of any issues currently.
  - Only some basic HTTP options are supported: no support for Authorization or anything beyond basic TLS options at this time